 5 – The Pinacoteca di Brera and its masterpieces

 The Pinacoteca di Brera is a museum and it crowded a huge collection of artworks includes several of the greatest masterpieces in the history of art anywhere in the world.
 Fot example the museum houses The death Crist and three mourners by Andrea Mantegna and The kiss by Francesco Hayez.
-In the same building that houses the Pinacoteca you will also find a botanical garden and the Brera Astronomical Observatory so don’t miss it!
+In the same building that houses the Pinacoteca you will also find a botanical garden and the Brera Astronomical Observatory so don’t miss it! if you want to skip the line, you can buy the ticket for the Pinacoteca di Brera and receive it on your mobile.

 6 – Leonardo da Vinci’s Last Supper and Santa Maria delle Grazie